Fred Rose (politician): Electoral career

-Gouzenko affair
+Gouzenko Affair

 Rose was caught up in the world political sea change following World War II, when the Soviet Union, a major wartime ally, was now perceived as an enemy in the new reality of the Cold War.
 Igor Gouzenko, a young cipher clerk in the Soviet embassy in Ottawa, was recalled to his homeland in July 1945.
 Rather than return home, Gouzenko defected with documents in September 1945 and claimed to have evidence of a massive Soviet spy ring operating in Canada and the United States.

 Few took Gouzenko's accusations and evidence seriously at first.
 A royal commission of inquiry, the Kellock–Taschereau Commission, was ultimately established by the government of William Lyon Mackenzie King in February 1946 to investigate Gouzenko's evidence.
 Headed by two Supreme Court justices, Roy Kellock and Robert Taschereau, the commission arrested and sequestered Canadians named in Gouzenko's documents without legal counsel and barred them from all contact with the outside world until they were summoned before the commission.

 Rose was alleged to lead the ring of up to 20 Soviet spies, which were targeting primarily atomic weapon research from the Manhattan Project.
 Raymond Boyer, an alleged co-conspirator, testified that Rose was involved in the operation.
 Rose refused to testify before the commission, which he said was designed to "smear honest and patriotic Canadians."
-Rose was ultimately found guilty of conspiring to turn over information about the explosive RDX to the Soviets, and was sentenced to prison for a term just one day longer than was required to deprive him of his elected seat in the House of Commons.
+Rose was ultimately found guilty of conspiring to turn over information about the explosive RDX to the Soviets, and was sentenced to six years in prison, a term just one day longer than was required to deprive him of his elected seat in the House of Commons.

 Rose wrote to Speaker Gaspard Fauteux from St. Vincent de Paul Penitentiary on 24 January 1947:

 Mr. Speaker: If the will of the people is to prevail, if justice is to be done, there can be no question of my expulsion from the house.
 To the contrary, I should be in my seat in the House of Commons and not in the penitentiary.
 Parliament is the highest of Courts.
 Through its actions in my case it will decide whether hysteria is to continue or whether reason and justice are to prevail.
 Respectfully, Fred Rose, M.P.

 His letter was returned to him unread, and on 30 January 1947, he was formally expelled from the House of Commons.